source4societyorg/SCEPTER-Core/README.md

     node ./bin/scepter.js service:create

 See  [SCEPTER-command-service](https://github.com/source4societyorg/SCEPTER-command-service) This command will automatically generate a new service submodule forked from the [SCEPTER-services-template](https://github.com/source4societyorg/SCEPTER-service-template) boilerplate which includes default configuration for universal provider deployment.

+    node ./bin/scepter.js service:deploy

+See  [SCEPTER-command-service](https://github.com/source4societyorg/SCEPTER-command-service) This command will run tests for a specific service and deploy it to a targeted cloud service provider.

 ## Services